Back to User Guide

 • Make an external HTTP call and return and/or save result

-• [Coming Soon] Webhooks trigger functionality
+• Webhooks trigger functionality

 • [Coming Soon] Timer trigger functionality